rigetti/forest-benchmarking/docs/superoperator_representations.rst

 Kraus to Superoperator (Liouville)
 ----------------------------------

-We already saw an example of this in the setion on ``vec``-ing.
+We already saw an example of this in the section on ``vec``-ing.
 There we re-packaged conjugation by unitary evolution into the action of a matrix on a vec'd density operator.
 Unitary evolution is simply the case of a single Kraus operator, so we generalize this by taking a sum over all